Nelson Case: Network radio

 Case also was announcer for musical broadcasts by bandleaders, including Wayne King, Ray Noble, Phil Spitalny and Guy Lombardo.

 Television

 During his years on television, the programs Case announced for included What's It Worth?, Trash Or Treasure?
 The Ford Television Theater, Lowell Thomas, The Ken Murray Show, Pulitzer Prize Playhouse, Robert Montgomery Presents, The Red Buttons Show, Road of Life, Omnibus, Wide Wide World, State Trooper, Jane Wyman Theater, Sammy Kaye Show, Tic-Tac-Dough, Fibber McGee and Molly, True Story, M Squad, The Arthur Murray Party, Saber of London, and Modern Romances.
-Case was also host of Summer Playhouse on NBC in 1954.
+Case was also host on NBC of Summer Playhouse 1954 and Sneak Preview in 1956.

 Later years

 In 1962, Case was one of six people forming Metroscope, a service that furnished recorded commentaries to local radio stations.

 Style

 Case became was what he called "a soft sell announcer," using a natural, conversational delivery that he said was "the opposite of the shouting, hammering type."
 Early in his career, he responded to a newspaper's questionnaire by writing, in part:The days when a program was introduced by stentorian blasts from the announcer are over.
 Nowadays he tries to be pleasant, cordial and friendly with his chatter .. both in introducing musical numbers and in giving commercial announcements.

 A newspaper columnist wrote, "[H]e broadcasts a feeling of sincerity unlike anyone else and his personality is broadcast to the listener and viewer who gets a feeling, 'Now, there's a guy I can trust.'"